lodija/ANN/README.md

 This is some code I wrote for developing a neural network from scratch.
 Any external references are listed in the comments.

-Disclaimer: this code is really bad?
 This is code from my first (and only--so far) implementation of a neural network from scratch.
 I hadn't used any machine learning libraries prior to making this, so it is clear I had no idea how to make this intuitive.
 I don't have the time to go back and make the functions work beter (like creating a network object and such).
 The big takeaway is that the top level contains three applications: